 1. Do I need to change the implants every 10 years?

 All manufacturers of breast prostheses around the world offer guarantees for manufacture defects which range from 10-20 years to a guarantee for life.
 However, this does not mean that the implants need to be replaced by other implants in time, if there is no problem.
 It is also not true that the implants need to be changed every 7-8 years (or other numbers that you hear or read).
-A 2% of cohesive implants break in 10 years (a study by P. Heden in Sweden).
+A 8% of cohesive implants break in 10 years.
 Neither can we ascertain that the implant will last you a lifetime.
 It is possible that the implant should be changed at least once during the lifetime of a woman.
-That is to say that we can keep the prosthesis in the breasts until a medical criterion is detected to change it.
+That is to say that we can keep the prosthesis in the breasts until a medical criterion is detected to change them.

 2. Can the prosthesis explode in planes?